GPII/common-terms-registry/express/api/ctr.md

 # API REST endpoints

 ## POST /api/record
-Creates a new unreviewed record.
+Creates a new record.
 If an author is supplied, gives them credit, otherwise the current user is listed as the author.
-Until a new record is approved by reviewers, only the author and reviewers can see the proposed record.

 + Request (application/json}